mpaglia0/Zeta/README.md

 to a page containing all articles of the clicked author.
 If you are the unique author of the blog, this behaviour causes a boring loop because all articles belong only to you...

-In pelicanconf.py set
+Set

 ```python
 AUTHOR_URL = ''
 AUTHOR_SAVE_AS = ''
 AUTHORS_SAVE_AS = ''
 ```

-so single author pages will not been created, and
+so single author pages will not been created, and then

 ```python
 SINGLE_AUTHOR_SAVE_AS = 'your-static-presentation-page/index.html'
 ```

 in order to redirect the visitor to a single static page.

 ### Code highlights